lvgl/lvgl/docs/get-started/pc-simulator.md

 ### Compile and Run

-Now you are ready to run the LVGL Graphics Library on your PC.
+Now you are ready to run LVGL on your PC.
 Click on the Hammer Icon on the top menu bar to Build the project.
 If you have done everything right, then you will not get any errors.
 Note that on some systems additional steps might be required to "see" SDL 2 from Eclipse but, in most of cases the configurations in the downloaded project is enough.

 After a success build, click on the Play button on the top menu bar to run the project.
 Now a window should appear in the middle of your screen.

-Now everything is ready to use the LVGL in the practice or begin the development on your PC.
+Now you are ready to use LVGL and begin development on your PC.